Innovating at a large scale

 A global stage of innovation

-As CCI evolves, we will see:
+As the precinct evolves, we will see:

 - Businesses, partnerships and alliances that embrace the opportunities of the information age, the digital high-tech economy and Australia’s position in the Asian region